Identifying the right search engine

 If you need to find peer-reviewed or scholarly sources, your usual search engine won’t be the most appropriate place to look.
 Alternative options include:

 - iDiscover to search the holdings of the University of Cambridge, including articles in journals and online resources.
-For more information, go here.
+For more information, have a look at the many iDiscover help guides available, or check-out our own guide to Searching iDiscover.

 - Bibliographic databases.
 Most academic subjects have subject-specific bibliographic databases, allowing you to search for readings in your subject and to create your own reading lists.
-Look at http://libguides.cam.ac.uk/az.php for a list of all the databases in your subject to which the University has subscribed.
+Have a look at all the databases in your subject to which the University has subscribed.

 - For an idea of the sheer range of academic resources, see this list on Wikipedia!